-TB1 contains the four sensor connections, white (W), black (B), red (R) and green (G).
+TB1 contains the three sensor connections, white (W), black (B), and red (R).
 Remove the display board by loosening the two captive screws on the board and lifting it straight up.
-Connect the color-coded wires from the sensor to the matching colored terminals on TB1.
+Connect the color-coded wires from the combustible sensor to the matching colored terminals on TB1.
 The label on the inside of the cover can serve as a guide.
-Replace the display board, by pressing it into place, and tightening the two captive screws.
+Replace the display board by pressing it into place, and tightening the two captive screws.

 WARNING: Do not connect +24VDC to TB1.
-Damage to the electronics or sensor may result.
+Damage to the electronics may result.